 - Facilities operated by the federal government on federal government property; except that a private entity utilizing space in or on federal government property is not exempt unless federal law specifically exempts the Facility from District of Columbia regulatory authority.

-How Do I Get Licensed?
+How Do I Get a License?

 License Renewal Forms